-Indicator Scores, Transformation Index BTI 2014
+Indicator scores, Transformation Index BTI 2018

-Note: Scores reflect the situation as of January 31, 2013.
-Australia, Japan and New Zealand are not assessed by the BTI 2014 and therefore are not listed with indicator scores above.
-However, as these countries rank considerably higher than well performing South Korea in the Bertelsmann Stiftung's Sustainable Governance Indicators, a governance assessment tool for OECD countries, we consider it safe to assume that they hold top positions in intraregional comparison.
+Note: Scores reflect situation as of January 31, 2017.
+Australia, Japan and New Zealand are not assessed by the BTI 2018, and therefore are not listed with indicator scores above.
+However, as these countries rank considerably higher than well-performing South Korea in the Bertelsmann Stiftung's Sustainable Governance Indicators, a governance assessment tool for OECD countries, we consider it safe to assume that they hold top positions in intraregional comparison.
+Timor Leste is not included in the BTI 2018.

 There is an apparent democracy/autocracy divide in the quality of political management in Asia-Oceania, as is perhaps to be expected when prominently including consensus-building factors such as conflict management and civil-society participation.
-Although Bangladesh and Papua New Guinea are the lowest-scoring and thus worst-governed democracies, the bottom half of this ranking is reserved almost exclusively to failing states and autocratic regimes.
-In Bangladesh, low government effectiveness, especially in prioritizing its own agenda, combines with deficiencies in mediating conflict as well as serious inefficiencies and poor anti-corruption programs.
+Yet, a closer glance at the short-term trends over the past five years shows that the quality of political management has also declinded in many democracies, and that anti-corruption policies and civil-society participation are the features most lacking in both democracies and non-democracies in Asia-Oceania.
+Nevertheless, the bottom half of this ranking is reserved almost exclusively for failing states and autocratic regimes.
+In Bangladesh, low government effectiveness, especially in prioritizing its own agenda, combines with deficiencies in mediating conflict as well as serious inefficiencies and poor anticorruption programs.
 In Papua New Guinea, the marginalization of civil society exacerbates the inefficiencies and corrupt nature of governance.
 As these examples of bad democratic governance show, the democracy/autocracy divide is perhaps not as clear-cut as it appears at first glance.

 Indeed, Malaysia and Singapore provide better governance than most other countries, especially in terms of efficiency.
 Another success story is the rise in governance quality in Bhutan, which now outperforms Indonesia and the Philippines in political management, especially with regard to strategic capacity, efficiency and anti-corruption policy.
 However, more problematic trends are visible in politically regressing countries.
 In Thailand, the society is extremely polarized, and conflict-management capabilities are weak.
-In Sri Lanka, corruption is rampant, while the ethno-nationalist government uses corruption charges as a political weapon and discourages civilsociety participation.
-Indeed, this last country is representative of the most problematic trends throughout the region, as anti-corruption policies and civil-society participation are the features most lacking in Asia-Oceania.
+In Sri Lanka, corruption is rampant, while the ethno-nationalist government until 2015 used corruption charges as a political weapon and to discourage civil-society participation.
+Yet, this last country also demonstrates that democracies in Asia are able to recover from setbacks and backsliding.

 Apart from well-managed Singapore, some consolidated democracies excel in governance.
 Conflict management is outstanding in Japan, New Zealand and Taiwan, while civil-society participation is particularly strong in Australia, India, New Zealand and Taiwan.
 Setting strategic priorities, implementing government policies and making effective use of resources are strong points of democratic governance in Australia, New Zealand, South Korea and Taiwan.
-Australia and New Zealand, together with Singapore and Taiwan, have succeeded in fighting corruption systematically, whereas in India, corruption remains an impediment to more effective democratic governance.
+Australia and New Zealand, together with Singapore and Taiwan, have succeeded in systematically fighting corruption, whereas in India, corruption remains an impediment to more effective democratic governance.